-This guide will help you to choose the best tripod – or tripods - for you, as you discover what you’ll need if you want to explore the multiple paths of photography.
+This tripod buying guide will help you to choose the best tripod – or tripods - for you, and help you discover how tripods help you explore the multiple styles of photography and expand your creative and technical possibilities.

 As you can see, tripods are creativity tools that allow you easier control over light, not just support for dim light environments.
 Without a tripod, many of the photographs from the past would simply not exist.
 Many of the photographs we praise from masters, such as Ansel Adams, would not have been possible without a tripod.

 Now that we’ve defined what a tripod really is, you should also know that there is no “one tripod to rule them all”.
-In other words, you will probably want to have more than one tripod, each adapted to different shooting situations and gear.
-Many photographers will have a tripod that is with them most of the time, but depending on what you’re shooting, you may want to use a different type of tripod.
+In other words, if you have different types of equipment and use it in different places, you may want more than one tripod, each adapted to different shooting situations and gear.
+If you are just starting out in photography, there are many very good quality choices for beginner photographers on a budget.
+Keep reading our tripod buying guide to find recommendations for every level of photographer and many common types of photography.

-Many advanced and professional photographers choose a similar set up: the Manfrotto 055 with a X-PRO 3-Way Head.
-The 055 is available in carbon fiber versions providing extra camera stability and maximum transportability, thanks to increased rigidity and reduced weight, or in aluminium, which may be a more logical choice if you do not carry your tripod around many times.
-For reference, the carbon version of the 3 section tripod weighs 70.54 oz (2000 g) while the aluminium version goes up to 88.18 oz (2500 g).
+The Manfrotto 055 with a X-PRO 3-Way Head is the choice of many advanced and professional photographers.
+The Manfrotto 055 series tripod is available in carbon fiber versions providing extra camera stability and maximum transportability, thanks to increased rigidity and reduced weight, or in aluminum, which may be a more logical choice if you do not carry your tripod around many times.
+For reference, the carbon version of the 3 section tripod weighs 70.54 oz (2000 g) while the aluminum version goes up to 88.18 oz (2500 g).
 This is for the tripod alone, without the head.

 Although you can use different tripods for video, sometimes even going for a compromise, if you’re both a photographer and videographer, or if you’re into professional video, you may need a different kind of tripod.
 It is time, then, to look at the Manfrotto MVK502AM-1, a traditional 2-stage, aluminium twin-tube video tripod that has professional features, yet is designed to be intuitive, user-friendly option that is suited to lightweight applications.